xiurongy3506/independent_study/entries/entry1.md

 - **Print** "Hello, playground!" (the "\n" on the right indicates a new line being displayed)

 #### :star: Create a new Xcode project
-I watched another Youtube video on how to create a Xcode project, and the video recommended me to check out the **_Starter’s Guide Make Your First App with Xcode_** (a free book).
+I watched another Youtube video on how to create a Xcode project, and the video recommended me to check out the **_Starter’s Guide: Make Your First App with Xcode_** (a free book).
 This is where I began reading a 114-page book on how to make my first app.
 Most of the reading is helping me understand how to use Xcode and explaining the different icons or functions I see.

 <p align="center">
     <b>My First App</b><br>